Flood Advisory issued for Charles City, Chesterfield, City of Colonial Heights by NWS - NewsBreak

 Flood Advisory issued for Charles City, Chesterfield, City of Colonial Heights by NWS

-Effective: 2021-08-15 19:44:00 EDT Expires: 2021-08-15 22:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-20 03:11:00 EDT Expires: 2021-08-20 06:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
-Target Area: Charles City; Chesterfield; City of Colonial Heights; City of Hopewell; Prince George The National Weather Service in Wakefield has issued a * Flood Advisory for Southeastern Chesterfield County in central Virginia The City of Colonial Heights in central Virginia West Central Charles City County in east central Virginia Northwestern Prince George County in south central Virginia The City of Hopewell in south central Virginia * Until 1030 PM EDT. * At 720 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Charles City; Chesterfield; City of Colonial Heights; City of Hopewell; City of Petersburg; Henrico; Prince George The National Weather Service in Wakefield has issued a * Flood Advisory for Southeastern Chesterfield County in central Virginia Southeastern Henrico County in central Virginia The City of Colonial Heights in central Virginia West Central Charles City County in east central Virginia Northwestern Prince George County in south central Virginia The City of Hopewell in south central Virginia The City of Petersburg in south central Virginia * Until 615 AM EDT. * At 311 AM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Petersburg, Hopewell, Colonial Heights, Fort Lee, Chester, Virginia State University, Jordans Point, Ettrick, Jordan Point Country Club and Wayside.
+Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include Petersburg, Hopewell, Colonial Heights, Fort Lee, Virginia State University, Chester, Prince George, Jordans Point, Garysville, Ettrick, Matoaca, Birchett Estate, Jordan Point Country Club, Petersburg National Battlefield, New Bohemia, Meadowville, Richard Bland College and Wayside.
 Additional rainfall amounts of 0.5 to 1.5 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0